 For nearly a century, prior to the start of the War of 1812, whites and Creeks had lived side by side with good trade relations, intermarriage, and reliable treaties.
 There was almost full cooperation between the two groups, but this would soon change.
-In the fall of 1811, believing that whites were encroaching upon their land, the great Shawnee Chief Tecumseh traveled to Alabama to rally all Creeks to war against the whites and mixed-breed families in the region.
+In the fall of 1811, believing that whites were encroaching upon their land, the great Shawnee Chief Tecumseh traveled to Alabama to rally all Creeks to war against the whites and intermarried white and Indian families in the region.
 He gave a speech at Tuckabatchee, near Tallassee, on the banks of the Tallapoosa River, challenging them to regain their former glory and retain their Indian culture and lifestyles.
 Each Indian chief voted: red stick for war, white stick for peace!

 By June 8, 1812, when the U.S. declared war on Great Britain and so started the War of 1812, the Creeks had become significantly divided among themselves.
 Most Upper Creeks, called Red Sticks because of their bright-red war clubs, wanted to resist white encroachment while most Lower Creeks, more accustomed to whites, were inclined toward peace.
 As principal Red Stick leaders William Weatherford, Menawa and others violently clashed with the other chiefs of the Creek Nation, their dispute became a part of the War of 1812 and eventually led to the Creek War of 1813–14.